iamtraction/DynamicWallpaper/README.md

 DynamicWallpaper is a Python script that you can run in the background to make automatically change Windows wallpaper throught the day, every hour.

-It's like macOS dynamic wallpapers introduced Mojave.
+It's like the macOS dynamic wallpapers introduced in Mojave.

 ## DynamicWallpaper Packs
 A DynamicWallpaper Pack is a collection of 24 wallpapers (representing 24 hours